pablo-abc/felte/CONTRIBUTING.md

 There are a few minor things I haven't gotten around to solve yet.
 If you have an idea on how to solve them, you may give it a try:

 - `@felte/common` is not tree-shakeable yet.
-This makes some extender packages slightly bigger that I'd like them to be but I haven't quite figured out how to do this yet.
+This makes some extender packages slightly bigger than I'd like them to be but I haven't quite figured out how to do this yet.
 - The current API for extending Felte is not so great.
 While it's "easy" to use, it's not "simple".
 It's quite easy to break Felte accidentally.
 I still haven't figured out how a simple and safe API would look like for this.
 - For some features we rely on `lodash`, I'm currently trying to replace each dependency for a locally developed one in `@felte/common`.
 I still have not replaced `mergeWith`, `cloneDeep`, and `defaultsDeep`.